-Transmission of CMV disease is associated with cellular blood components.
-Hence, fresh frozen plasma, cryoprecipitate and other plasma-derived blood components do not require special testing.
+As transmission of CMV disease is associated with cellular components, donations manufactured into fresh frozen plasma, cryoprecipitate and other plasma-derived blood components do not require CMV screening.

-When CMV negative blood components are required, you should follow these recommendations:
+When CMV seronegative blood components are required, the following recommendations should be followed:

 Select CMV seronegative components whenever possible